Shouryatyagi/Bookmyevent/README.md

-# Movie-booking-system-MERN
+# Bookmyevent
-a complete movie booking system with functionalities for user &amp; admin.
+a complete event booking app with functionalities for user & admin.

-The Movie Booking System, built on the MERN stack, offers a seamless experience for users to easily book their favorite movies.
-Users can make movie bookings.
+The Bookmyevent, built on the MERN stack, offers a seamless experience for users to easily book their favorite events.
+Users can make events bookings.
 Admin privileges to add, delete, and manage website content, ensuring a dynamic and up-to-date platform.
-Additionally, authors have the capability to contribute by adding new movies.
+Additionally, authors have the capability to contribute by adding new events.

 dependencies used -